Veniamin Mandrykin

-Career
+Club career

-Mandrykin trained at the youth academy at FC Alania Vladikavkaz and in 1997 turned professional aged seventeen.
+Mandrykin trained at the youth academy at Alania Vladikavkaz and in 1997 turned professional aged seventeen.

-In 1998, he made his Russian Premier League debut and made 46 first-team appearances for FC Alania Vladikavkaz over the next three years before joining PFC CSKA Moscow in 2002.
+In 1998, he made his Russian Premier League debut and made 46 first-team appearances for Alania Vladikavkaz over the next three years before joining CSKA Moscow in 2002.

-He played for PFC Spartak Nalchik in the Russian Cup.
+Mandrykin played for Spartak Nalchik in the Russian Cup.

 Injury

 On 10 November 2010, he crashed his Porsche Cayenne SUV into a tree after trying to get away from a traffic police car in a high-speed chase.
 He suffered spinal fracture and injuries to his spinal cord.
 Two passengers in his car (two women, aged 19 and 20) received less serious injuries, breaking bones.
-Two of his FC Dynamo Bryansk teammates who were also in the car, Maksim Fyodorov and Marat Magkeyev, received very minor injuries.
+Two of his Dynamo-Bryansk teammates who were also in the car, Maksim Fyodorov and Marat Magkeyev, received very minor injuries.

-On 21 December 2010, he was charged with drunk driving leading to injuries in connection with the incident and could face up to 3 years of imprisonment.
+On 21 December 2010, he was charged with drunk driving leading to injuries in connection with the incident and faced up to 3 years of imprisonment.

 As of July 2017, his legs were paralyzed and his hands had very minimal movement with no expectation of further recovery.
 Crash-related criminal charges were dropped by agreement with other people who were injured as passengers in his car.

-International
+International career

-Mandrykin has represented the Russian national football team at various youth divisions, playing in the 1998 UEFA European Under-18 Championship, and won 12 caps at the Under-21 level.
+Mandrykin represented the Russia national team at various youth divisions, playing in the 1998 UEFA European Under-18 Championship, and won 12 caps at the under-21 level.

-He made his first appearance in the senior team for the Russian national football team in February 2003 when Russia played Cyprus.
+Mandrykin made his first appearance for the Russia senior national team in February 2003 when Russia played Cyprus.

+Death

+Veniamin Mandrykin died in Moscow on 6 August 2023, at the age of 41 due to complications of a heart attack.